 As a business owner, you may be responsible for various types of income tax.
 You typically need to pay Self-Employment Tax, which is a flat rate of 15.3 percent and covers Social Security and Medicare as well as pay quarterly estimated taxes.

 In addition, you may be responsible for other tax types such as payroll tax if you have employees, sales tax or excise tax if you sell certain goods, products, and services, plus business property tax, and business license tax based on your city.
 You’ll want to check with your state department of revenue and municipal finance office to ensure you are up to date on all requirements.
 ComplYant also helps with this process, we line you up with all of your tax liabilities based on what you do, and where and how you are doing it.
-(Psst – You can sign up for a 30-day free trial here!)
+(Psst – You can try us free here!)

 What to know #4: Where you live matters